 This machine will blow leaves at a notable 18 feet per 16.54 seconds.
 It does this with an air volume of 441 cubic feet per minute.
 What this means is that every minute 441 cubic feet of air is coming out the end of the nozzle.
 It doesn’t come out as the top-rated gas leaf blower for this category but it’s not the lowest either.
 We were still surprised at how fast it can clear debris, leaves and even bits of hard mud.

 The 7-year domestic warranty is an industry leader warranty- meaning it’s the best you’ll find.
 For commercial use, the warranty is still an impressive 2 years.
 Reliability is one of the key factors we look for when defining the best gas leaf blower.
-This warranty assures you that not only is the seller betting on it lasting 7 years but is willing to give you another absolutely free if it gives out.
+This warranty assures you that the seller not only relies on it for 7 years but is also ready to give you another absolutely free if it gives in.

 Having a lot of power is not going to be of any use if you can’t actually get your gas blowing in those hard to reach nooks and crannies.
 The tapered nozzle on this model will also help you direct your blowing more accurately.